A strange thing happened to me this week and I found myself in Bali.

 I barely recognise Ubud today from the Ubud of ten years ago.
 It has expanded significantly

 It is certainly a lot busier than I remember it.
 In part that is because August is peak season, but also a lot of people previously on Lombok or the Gili Islands have ended up back in the relative safety of Bali following the earthquakes.

-For the record, the reason I love travelling alone has got nothing to do with ‘finding myself’ (I’m not lost and I know exactly where I am) and more to do with ‘finding’ other cultures and different experiences.
+For the record, the reason I love travelling alone has got nothing to do with ‘finding myself’.
+I am not lost and I know exactly where I am.

 Anyway no Javier Bardem waiting here to rescue me.
 And thank God for that.
 I suppose instead I’ll have to settle for travelling around the vicinity of Ubud, taking yoga classes, getting foot massages and practising my few sentences of Bahasa on unsuspecting locals.

 Hello Sarah.
 Please to hear you have arrived safe and sound.
 It looks an amazing place and remember not all those who wander are lost!
 Have a wonderful time.
 Hugs and stuff xx